 He felt sharp teeth sinking into his tongue, grinding the muscle apart little by little like a knife through a cheap piece of overcooked meat.
-He couldn’t scream, couldn’t trash in pain.
-He wanted to die, right now this second, before having to feel any more of this.
+He couldn’t call out, couldn’t trash in pain.
+He wanted to die, right this second, before having to feel any more of this.
 Hot blood started to fill his mouth, burning his throat as he tried to breathe.
 He was painfully drowning in his own blood.
-In his mind, he wailed for it to all stop.
+And in his mind, he pleaded for it to all end.

-Loading gear into their RV, Terrant stopped in his tracks.
+Loading gear into their RV, Terrant froze.
 Maseo as well.

 “What is it?”
 Gwen asked, worried.
-The boys clearly sensed danger.
+The boys clearly sensed the physical attack.

-“I can hear a struggle,” she said after focusing her attention in the direction they were looking.
+“I can hear the struggle,” she said after sharpening her attention in the direction they were both looking.
 Her eyes focused on something her companions couldn’t see, and then her expression turned to one of heartbreak.
 She bit her lower lip and took off running.

 “Gwen… wait!”
-Terrant shouted after her as he and Maseo made chase.
+Terrant shouted after her as he and Maseo left the gear and made chase.

-She moved faster than her bandmates, which was saying something, and found three vampires attacking the pretty man from the bar.
-He was in misery, moments from death, and there was blood everywhere.
+She moved faster than her bandmates, which was in itself no small feat, and found three vampires attacking the pretty man from the bar.
+He was in complete misery, moments from death, and there was blood everywhere.
 Without thinking twice, she dropped her hands to her sides and then opened her palms to the three vampires.
-Rays of bright golden bullets showered into their skin.
+Rays like bright, golden bullets streamed from fingertips, showering into their skin.
 It wasn’t real sunlight, but the sting was more than enough to get their undivided attention.
 In a panic, they sprung up from their prey and raced off down the alley.

-Gwen dropped down to her knees into the puddle of Michael’s blood, unphased as his blood splashed onto her dress.
-Cradling his head in her arms, her kind, green eyes fixated on his, trying to force a calm magic into him.
-He was so terrified, and in shock.
+Gwen dropped down to her knees into the puddle of Michael’s blood, unphased as it splashed onto her dress and slicked her perfect skin.
+Cradling his head in her arms, her kind, green eyes fixated on his, trying to force a calming magic into him.
+He was so terrified and in shock.
 Tears streamed down his already wet face, mixing with the blood that was still pumping up from his mouth as he tried to breath through it.
-He wasn’t going to make it though.
-No way.

 “You have to save him,” Gwen spoke to Maseo who had just appeared behind her.
 When she turned her head and looked up at Terrant, her green eyes burned assertively.
 “Terrant.
 Get them.”

 “Maseo, please,” Gwen’s eyes softened as she begged.
-“I will take care of him.
-I promise.
-Just don’t let him die.
-He’s so pretty and pure.”
+“I will take care of him, I promise, just don’t let him die.
+He’s too pretty and rare.”

 Maseo knelt down and placed his hand on Michael’s chin, turning his head from the left to the right as he looked him over.
 The man was still sobbing uncontrollably, losing blood by the second.
 If Maseo hadn’t been a vampire of the old blood, he would have felt tempted to partake, but unlike most of his kind, he had control over his need.
-Opening Michael’s mouth, he realized quickly what they had done.
-They had bitten off at least two inches of his tongue.
+Opening Michael’s mouth, he quickly realized what they had done.
+They had bitten off most of his tongue.
 He would certainly bleed to death if nothing was done.

-“I don’t think it’s a good idea, Gwen,” Maseo said.
+“I don’t think it’s a good idea, Gwen,” Maseo protested.
 “We know nothing about this guy.
 I refuse.”